seanbradley/structly/README.md

 >>>results = {record['id']:record for record in dataset}
 >>>print results[1]
 {'data': 'Foo', 'id': 1}
+'''

-Using curly braces in a list comprehension will create a set...
+* Filter unique values by using curly braces in a list comprehension to create a set...
+'''
 >>>data = (1,2,3,4,4,5,5)
 >>>>>>result = { x for x in data if x > 3 }
 >>>print result
 set([4,5])
 '''

+####COUNTING

 * If you need to count items in a list, use defaultdict Counter
 '''
 >>>words = ["Foo", "Bar", "Spam", "Ham", "Foo", "Spam", "Foo"]
 >>>
 >>>from collections import Counter